rkyzk/ecopost/README.md

 ![ecopost-mobile](media/ecopost-mobile.png)

 ## Overview

-This application offers a platform where individuals around the world can share their stories on what they are doing to save the environment.
+This application offers a platform where individuals around the world can share their stories on what they are doing to protect the environment.
 Many people feel helpless, thinking that individuals cannot do so much.
 Here, visitors can read posts written by others, leave comments and write their own stories.
 Users can connect with others who are concerned about the environmental crisis, get motivated to take actions, or at least find some hope.

 ## User Stories

-User stories can be found [here.](https://github.com/users/rkyzk/projects/5/views/1?layout=board)
+User stories can be found [here.](https://github.com/users/rkyzk/projects/8)

 ## Features in Nutshell:
 Users can see lists of excerpts from